TxusBlack/README/README.md

 - 👨‍💻 All of my projects are available at [https://diegomoreno.co/ (soon)](https://diegomoreno.co/ (soon))

-- 💬 Ask me about **JS Frameworks.
+- 💬 Ask me about **AWS, Infrastructure, JS Frameworks.
 Start a project from scratch, deployment and scaling.**

 - 📫 How to reach me **hello@diegomoreno.co**